bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-add.md

         "ENTITY_ID" => 1
     ];

-    // execute request to REST API
+    // executing the request to the REST API
     $result = CRest::call(
         'task.stages.add',
         [